thehir0/dotw/README.md

 (7)Your current cards.
 There are two types of them - attacking and defensive.
 Attacking deals 1 damage to the enemy, Defensive adds 1 armor to you.
 These indicators are written on the card itself.
 You can drag them to the enemy and he will be played.

 (8)Next move button.
 It will replenish your energy, complete the enemy's turn, and nullify your shields.
 She will also give you cards again up to 5 maximum.

+(9) The button shows your current deck with all cards you can randomly get next turn

 ### Shop